cleyfe/Aave_Functions/README.md

 # Overview:

 A Python repo for the main functions on the Aave protocol using web3.py.
+Forked from https://github.com/PathX-Projects/Aave-DeFi-Client.
+- Added the Polygon Mumbai Testnet
+- Added dynamic functions to easily change the amount, asset, and network

 ## Setup